This page contains resources related to supporting Continuing Professional Development (CPD) activities.

 COVID-19 Lung Ultrasound Training

 This online module, developed by the University of Melbourne, is available as a paid course:

 Keep up-to-date on the latest anaesthesia and pain medicine research and practice, in your car, office, home, gym or while travelling.

 See our dedicated Audio-Digest guide for further information including full access details.

 AnaesthesiaUK is an educational site with training resources for anaesthetic professionals.

-An online educational resource from the World Federation of the Societies of Anaesthesiologists (WFSA) which aims to support anaesthesia training throughout the world, particularly in areas where the access to journals and learning materials is limited.
+An online educational resource from the World Federation of Societies of Anaesthesiologists (WFSA) which aims to support anaesthesia training throughout the world, particularly in areas where access to journals and learning materials is limited.

 As a result of his personal experience, Martin Bromiley founded the Clinical Human Factors Group in 2007.
 This group brings together experts, clinicians and enthusiasts who have an interest in placing the understanding of human factors at the heart of improving patient safety.